Your free guide to the ultimate New Zealand road trip from Christchurch to Auckland

 And the starting point of your ultimate New Zealand road trip.
 Enjoy the garden city for a few days first.
 There is a lot to see, especially because the city keeps changing due to the rebuilding process.
 New buildings, funky bars and heaps of other things keep popping up.
 It's a pleasure to spend a few days in Christchurch.

-Or go straight to the Spaceships depot and hit the road.
+Or go straight to the Spaceships depot in Christchurch and hit the road.
 It's totally up to you.
 We can understand you're eager to start the ultimate road trip from Christchurch to Auckland.
 Here's the route you should follow to experience heaps and see it all.

 Swim with Hector's Dolphins near Akaroa